skurbee/YTArchiver/README.md

 Transcribe full channels, and have the option to transcribe new downloads from that channel.
 Uses YT auto-captions + punctuation model when possible, falls back to whisper (with model options, per channel)

 this is maybe 2% me and 98% claude-code :)

 Uses CUDA for all GPU stuff.

+I use it packedd in an exe w the icon, but if it's just in the same /dir it'll still work.
+It's for the taskbar